Your personal information – General Data Protection Regulation (GDPR)

 In order to give professional treatments, I will need to gather and retain potentially sensitive information about your health when you come to me for a treatment.
 I will use this information for informing the treatments and associated recommendations concerning aspects of health and wellbeing, which I will offer to you.
 Data is rarely used to communicate and be shared outside of the clinical environment.
 On occasion you maybe asked for permission for the information to be shared with another practitioner or medical service for referred treatment.
 Full permission will be requested first.
 I take basic contact details and information via my website to allow me to contact you and handle bookings.

 In order to run my CPD training courses in a professional manner, I need to gather information about your eligibility to do the course as well as your contact information to keep you informed about your course enquiry.

 Lawful basis for holding and using client information

-As a full member of the Federation of Holistic Therapists (FHT) and the Association of Reflexologists (AOR), I abide by the Code of Practice and Ethics of these organisations.
+As a full member of the Federation of Holistic Therapists (FHT) I abide by the Code of Practice and Ethics of this organisation.
 The lawful basis under which I hold and use your information is

 ● Legitimate interest: I am required to retain the information about my clients in order to provide them with the best possible treatment options and advice.